The Bayesian Learning Rule: Dropout from the BLR

 \section{Dropout from the BLR}

 Deriving updates for $\vm_{jl}$ and $\vS_{jl}$ with dropout is similar to the Newton variant derived for mixture of Gaussian discussed in \cref{app:mog}.
-With dropout there are only two components where one of the component has fixed parameters, hence one set of natural and expectation parameters per a weight vector $\vparam_{jl}$ for the $j$'th unit in $l$'th layer,
+With dropout there are only two components where one of the component has fixed parameters, hence one set of natural and expectation parameters per weight vector $\vparam_{jl}$,

 We can reuse the update \cref{eq:exp-von10,eq:exp-von20} from \cref{app:mog}

 We have moved the expectation inside the gradient since the entropy term only depends on $\vparam_{jl}$.
 The gradient of the loss $\barloss(\vparam)$ may depend on the whole $\vparam$, however.